rupeshbug/systemforge/README.md

 This project focuses on a narrow but complete workflow slice:

-- accept one inbound lead message
+- accept inbound lead conversations across multiple turns
 - run deterministic routing first
 - avoid AI calls when static routing is enough
-- call AI only for high-intent or unclear cases
+- call AI only when deterministic logic is not enough
 - validate and store workflow state in the database
+- persist structured lead memory and qualification context
 - save execution events for auditability
-- place AI-qualified leads into a human review step
+- place review-worthy leads into a human review step
-- approve or reject the lead manually
+- approve or reject the lead manually through a review UI
+- resume the same intake session after review
 - log the final workflow outcome

 This proves the core idea: